kistasi/hungarian-county-seats/README.md

 Hungarian County Seats
 ======================
 A simple node.js library for getting the county seat of a county in Hungary.
-Edit

 ## Installation
 ```